Metabolism of Steroid Drugs

 • Route of Administration: Oral steroids undergo first-pass metabolism, reducing bioavailability compared to intravenous forms.

-Examples of Steroid Drugs:
+Examples of Metabolism of Steroid Drugs:

 • Prednisone: Metabolized to Prednisolone in the liver.